QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

     \Pi(s'|s) = {\rm Prob}(s_{t+1} = s'| s_t =s)

-Also, assume that government purchases :math:`g` are an exact time-invariant function :math:`g(s)` of :math:`s`
+Also, assume that government purchases :math:`g` are an exact time-invariant function :math:`g(s)` of :math:`s`.

-We maintain these assumptions throughout the remainder of this lecture
+We maintain these assumptions throughout the remainder of this lecture.

 Determining :math:`\Phi`
 ----------------------------------------

-We complete the Ramsey plan by computing the Lagrange multiplier :math:`\Phi` on the implementability constraint :eq:`TSs_cham1`
+We complete the Ramsey plan by computing the Lagrange multiplier :math:`\Phi` on the implementability constraint :eq:`TSs_cham1`.

-Government budget balance restricts :math:`\Phi` via the following line of reasoning
+Government budget balance restricts :math:`\Phi` via the following line of reasoning.

 The household's first-order conditions imply